 2) Heavy usage of images and high-resolution pictures,

 3) Content localization for brands selling internationally,

-4) Brands often selling collections via channel partners and distributors.
+4) Brands often sell collections via channel partners and distributors.
 This creates a lot of challenges with duplicate content.
-Local distributors often simply copy-paste original product descriptions straight from manufacturers.
+Local distributors simply copy-paste original product descriptions straight from manufacturers.
 The same applies when selling via marketplaces like Amazon (Amazon fetches product descriptions directly from the brand's original website).

 5) Optimization for mobile SEO — in fashion retail, most customers consume content and purchase via smartphones, especially people coming in from Instagram or Facebook (where approximately 80% of users are on mobile).
 And we know fashion brands do a lot of influence marketing on social media.